loettz/interview-process-survival/6_CODING_TASK_PREP/README.md

 ## Clarification

 Read the instructions thorough.
 Make sure you understand the task.
-If you are unsure about something make sure to reach out to you contact person and ask.
+If you are unsure about something make sure to reach out to your contact person from the company and ask.

 ## Documentation